Education, Special Education, M.Ed.

-The outlook for special education teachers in Michigan and beyond is very positive.
+he outlook for special education teachers in Michigan and beyond is very positive.
 Special education teaching positions are considered a critical shortage area by the U.S. Department of Education.
-Throughout this program, students have the option to earn only a special education endorsement.

 Why Study Special Education at Grand Valley?